Beyond knowledge: Five ways to ensure learning is appliedby

 The assumption has been that if we know stuff, people will change what they do and how they do it now that they have been informed of alternatives.

 It seems that the focus on knowing new things as the basis for L&D interventions is no longer enough (assuming it ever was).
-These reports – and other commentary I have seen in the L&D world – has recognised that doing new and different things needs more support.
-The work L&D do has to go beyond knowledge.
+Doing new and different things needs more support and the work L&D does has to go beyond knowledge.

 Knowledge is only the start of learning

 Our L&D inputs need to adequately prepare people for doing things differently and doing different things.
 Solely giving them access to more content or more information is not enough to help them make those kinds of changes.

 That’s not to say that knowledge is not required.
 It is, but it is inevitably only a start of a learning intervention which needs to continue into the workplace to support people at the point when these new skills and behaviours are required.